ChrisWilding/merchants-guide-to-the-galaxy/README.md

 appropriately.

 As there are a limited number of roman numerals the numerals 1-3999 are pre-calculated.
-Validation is the completed as a simple lookup where if the numeral is not present in the pre-calculated hash then it is considered invalid.
+Validation is then completed as a simple lookup where if the numeral is not present in the pre-calculated hash then it is considered invalid.